 (3) Assist the RSM with coordinating the services and resources identified in the CRP.

-(4) Encourage the RSM and their designated family member, personal representative, or caregiver to participate in CRP development and modification through each phase of the RSM’s recovery.
+(4) Encourage RSMs and their designated family member, personal representative, or caregiver to participate in CRP development and modification through each phase of the RSM’s recovery.
 The RCC identifies the need for and facilitates the proper phasing of care, benefits, and services to establish and maintain the CRP.
 Document the RSM or their designated family members, personal representative, or caregiver’s acknowledgement of the initial CRP and any updates.

 (5) Refer all RSMs to the appropriate Transition Assistance Program (TAP) point of contact to complete TAP, pursuant to DoDI 1332.35.